SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 ## secondary_font_size_num
 Prints the font size number from Content Settings > Colors and Fonts.
 Excludes 'px'.

+## section
+A top-level row inside a drag-and-drop area.
+Sections can only be children of a drag-and-drop area tag.
+Parameters:
+- max_width(number) Maximum width of the section.
+- margin(dict) Add top and bottom margin in pixels.
+- padding(dict) Add top, bottom, left, and right padding in pixels.
+- background_image(dict) Add a background image to the row.
+- background_color(dict) Specify a background color for the the row.

 ## sequence
 Return true if the variable is a sequence.
 Sequences are variables that are iterable.